-WBI Energy is committed to continuously improving practices to minimize methane emissions by implementing best practices at its facilities.
-These practices include conducting leak surveys at compressor stations and well sites, repairing leaks in a timely manner, evaluating best practices to limit emissions from "blowing down" lines for planned maintenance, routinely measuring compressor-related leaks and proactively replacing components that minimize leaks, reporting emissions as required, and continuing to evaluate emissions data and identify opportunities for methane emission reductions.
+WBI Energy is committed to continuously improving practices to minimize methane emissions.
+It is implementing best practices at its facilities, including conducting leak surveys at compressor stations and well sites, repairing leaks in a timely manner, limiting emissions from "blowing down" lines for planned maintenance, routinely measuring compressor-related leaks and proactively replacing components that minimize leaks, reporting emissions as required, and continuing to evaluate emissions data and identify opportunities for methane emission reductions.